soda480/progress1bar/README.md

 > `count` - An integer attribute to increment that designates the current count.
 When count reaches total the progress bar will show complete.

 > `alias` - A string attribute to set the alias of the progress bar.

+> `show_bar` - A boolean to designate if the progress bar tickers should be printed.

 **Functions**